SteveRMann/AAG-Wind-Instrument/src/README.md

 ### Datalogger
 Writing data to an SD card.
 Was to be part of the DS2423WindSpeedCalibration program.

+### DHT11 ###
+This sketch uses the DHT11 for temperature and humidity.
+The accuracy is close to the desktop temperature/humidity instrument.

 ### DHT22 ###
 This sketch uses the DHT22 for temperature and humidity.
 It is a bit more accurate than the 20 year old HIH4030